 Although your scalp and hair require nourishing ingredients that won't cause dandruff, dryness, or brittleness, many ingredients found in the best acne products for skin work for your scalp, too, like salicylic acid, which is the main ingredient in Dr. Guanche’s top pick, Neutrogena T/Sal, a shampoo “[…] that would not aggravate acne, rather, it may help improve it.
 It's also free of fragrance and dermatologist-recommended to treat dandruff, psoriasis, and dermatitis.”

 Otherwise Dr. Guanche advises tea tree shampoos, sulfur-based shampoos, antibacterial shampoos, and apple cider vinegar shampoos, since the latter are “acidic, antibacterial or keratolytic, which makes them more compatible with oily skin.”

-Some shampoos contain chemicals and harsh ingredients that, unbeknownst to many consumers, can clog pores and create a messy situation on your scalp and along your hairline.
-Generally, searching for shampoos for sensitive skin or those free of sulfates and mineral oil can help keep pimples, whiteheads, and blackheads at bay.
+Some shampoos contain certain chemicals and harsh ingredients that, unbeknownst to many consumers, can clog pores and create a messy situation on your scalp and along your hairline.
+Generally, searching for shampoos for sensitive skin or those that are free of sulfates and mineral oil can help keep pimples, whiteheads, and blackheads at bay.